 What made you apply to Oxford?

-As an undergraduate at Cambridge, I had enjoyed the wide range of the Natural Sciences tripos, most particularly my 4th year project (in…?)
+As an undergraduate at Cambridge, I had enjoyed the wide range of the Natural Sciences tripos, most particularly my 4th year project in volcanic degassing.
 I had worked in Chile before, and it was obvious that there was a lot more scope there for exploring fundamental questions.
 David Pyle’s research group is quite large, and he has a good reputation as a supervisor.
-My project follows on from a paper by Seb Watts (matric, coll) and ties in to work by fellow student Stefan Lacyowicz and postdoc Karin Fontjin who study in different parts of the region.
+My project follows on from a paper by Seb Watts (Worcester 2006) and ties in to work by fellow student Stefan Lacyowicz (St Edmund Hall 2006, Univ 2010) and postdoc Karin Fontjin who study in different parts of the region.

 What does your DPhil involve?